 |---|---|---|---|---|---|

-| Chase Sapphire Preferred | $95 | 75,000 points | 5x Chase Travel / 3x dining | 700+ | Best overall value |
+| Chase Sapphire Preferred | $95 | 100,000 points (limited time) | 5x Chase Travel / 3x dining, gas, vacation homes | 700+ | Best overall value |

 | Capital One Venture X | $395 | 75,000 miles | 10x hotels via portal / 2x everything | 720+ | Premium perks, solo travelers |

-| Amex Gold | $325 | Varies (check current offer) | 4x dining + 4x groceries | 720+ | Dining and grocery spenders |
+| Amex Gold | $325 | Up to 100,000 points | 4x dining worldwide + 4x U.S. groceries | 720+ | Dining and grocery spenders |

-| Capital One Venture | $95 | 75,000 miles + $250 credit | 5x via portal / 2x everything | 700+ | Simplicity seekers |
+| Capital One Venture | $95 | 75,000 miles | 5x via portal / 2x everything | 700+ | Simplicity seekers |

-| Bilt Mastercard | $0 / $95 / $495 | Varies by tier | 1.25x rent + up to 2x dining | 670+ | Renters and homeowners |
+| Bilt Cards (Blue / Obsidian / Palladium) | $0 / $95 / $495 | Varies by tier | Up to 1.25x rent/mortgage + up to 3x dining | 670+ | Renters and homeowners |

 Chase Sapphire Preferred – The Gold Standard for Beginners and Veterans Alike